Sexual Assault and Domestic Violence Continuing Education for Massachusetts Clinicians

 This educational offering is presented to physicians and other clinical healthcare professionals in the Commonwealth of Massachusetts in compliance with the Acts of 2014, Massachusetts General Laws Chapter 260, Section 9.
 This course provides information, clinical guidance, and resources to help physicians and other practicing healthcare professionals identify and respond, in a trauma-informed and culturally responsive manner, to patients and clients:

-SV and DV are both substantial and significant issues, meriting exploration and response in a manner that is culturally responsive, trauma-informed, and attuned to the range of individual, interpersonal, institutional, societal, and historical influences that can impact each individual and each topic.
+SV and DV are substantial and often overlapping issues, meriting exploration and response in a manner that is culturally responsive, trauma-informed, and attuned to the range of individual, interpersonal, institutional, societal, and historical influences that can impact each individual and each topic.
 SV is a frequent component of DV.

 This course is intended not only to comply with the legislative mandate described above, but also to serve as a foundation for self-directed lifelong learning.
-Clinicians who are interested in developing deeper or specialized expertise in any aspect of violence across the lifespan (VAL) are encouraged to seek out opportunities within their own professional fields or to contact the Massachusetts Medical Society Department of Health Policy and Public Health for guidance.
+Clinicians who are interested in developing deeper or specialized expertise in any aspect of violence across the lifespan are encouraged to seek out opportunities within their own professional fields or to contact the Massachusetts Medical Society Department of Health Policy, Public Health and Education at dph@mms.org.

 Please read this paragraph carefully prior to beginning this continuing education activity: Because DV and SV are so prevalent both within the Commonwealth as well as beyond, some who interact with this material may have had recent or past personal exposure to these forms of abuse, including during childhood, or may be in an ongoing, current abusive relationship as a survivor or as a perpetrator.
 Additionally, because this material addresses some of the most purposeful and heinous behaviors encountered in clinical practice, learners – including but not limited to those who have had personal exposure – may experience discomfort, triggering, disturbing thoughts, or re-traumatization in the course of these and similar continuing education efforts.
 Those whose lives have been affected directly by abuse or by interacting with this educational material are urged to seek support from a community-based direct service organization, a confidential hotline, or from a trusted colleague, therapist, or other source.